 In its first year (2009–2010), NTM-A focussed on recruitment, increasing the quality of Afghan soldiers and police, and building the foundations of professionalization across the Afghan national security forces.
 In its second year (2010–2011), NTM-A priorities were instruction skills, leadership, literacy, vocational skills, stewardship and institutional development.

-Since 2012 NTM-A is working to sustain its momentum while initiating preparations for the transfer of the lead security responsibility to Afghan control in 2014.
+Since 2012, NTM-A has been working to sustain its momentum while initiating preparations for the transfer of the lead security responsibility to Afghan control in 2014.
 This is a conditions-based process that will take place when:

 The first Canadian task force in Afghanistan was a battle group that deployed to Kandahar Province in January 2002 under Operation APOLLO and served in a combat role for six months.

-Since July 2011, Canada’s engagement in Afghanistan is centred on Kabul and focuses on four key areas:
+From May 2011 until March 2014, Canada’s engagement in Afghanistan was centred on Kabul and focuses on four key areas: